Build vs Buy: When to Use No-Code Tools for Your MVP

 4. Performance Matters

 No-code platforms add overhead.
-If milliseconds matter (trading apps, gaming, high-frequency operations), the performance hit is unacceptable.
+If milliseconds matter, the performance hit is unacceptable.

 No-code platforms have design constraints.
-If your competitive advantage is a radically different user experience, you'll fight the platform constantly.
-Custom gives you complete control.
+If your competitive advantage is a radically different user experience, custom gives you complete control.

 The Decision Framework